Fastest goal in Serie A history as Milan beats Sassuolo 2-1 - WHIZ News

 Statistics supplier Opta said the Portuguese youngster’s goal beat the previous record of eight seconds set by Piacenza’s Paolo Poggi against Fiorentina in 2001.

-Milan later tweeted that Leão’s goal was scored after precisely 6.2 seconds.
+Milan later tweeted that the 21-year-old Leão’s goal was scored after precisely 6.2 seconds.

 Leão thought he had turned provider in the ninth minute when he pulled back for Çalhanoğlu to turn in but it was ruled out because Saelemaekers was offside in the buildup.

-Saelemaekers atoned for that in the 26th as he tapped in after being set up by Theo Hernández following a rapid counterattack.
+Saelemaekers made up for that in the 26th as he tapped in after being set up by Theo Hernández following a rapid counterattack.

 Milan seemed to be heading for a comfortable win before Domenico Berardi’s free kick was deflected in, a minute from time, to set up a nervy finale.